 Spotlight: United Way Board President Luke Francisco

-Luke Francisco serves as 2017-2018 president of United Way of 1000 Lakes Board of Directors
+Luke Francisco served as the 2017-2018 president of United Way of 1000 Lakes Board of Directors

 I grew up in Grand Rapids and after spending 6+ years in the Duluth area, had the opportunity to return to my hometown.
 Growing up here, I was fortunate to benefit from so many of the opportunities the Northwoods’ is known for.
 I spent a lot of time playing hockey and baseball, hunting and fishing.
 It was through some of those things that I recognized what a close community this is.
 I married my high school sweetheart Anna Johnson in 2012.
 We have a two-year old son (Otto), a new baby (Milo), and a friendly yellow lab named Nyko.
 We feel very fortunate to call Itasca County our home.